dcoletta/scissors/README.md

 ## What am I agreeing to by using this code?

 Your use of code and documentation in this repository is governed by the [MIT License](LICENSE/).

+## Can I depend on this service?

+That's a reasonable question, but I can't answer it.
+Instead, if you want to use this service in the way it's intended to be used, but you're concerned about its long-term existence, then the best thing you can do is make your own.
+Here's how: [FORKING.md](./FORKING.md).